Crossmint/sheets-no-code-minter/README.md

 ## Prerequisites

-• Create a developer account in Crossmint's [staging environment](https://staging.crossmint.com).
+• Create a developer account in the [Staging Console](https://staging.crossmint.com).
-• Create a new collection in your preferred blockchain and copy the `collectionId`.
+• Create a [new collection](https://docs.crossmint.com/payments/guides/create-collection) and have your `collectionId` ready.
-• Navigate to "Integrate -> API Keys" and generate a Server Side API Key with the following scopes:
-     <div>`wallets.create`, `wallets.read`, `nfts.create` & `nfts.read`</div>

 ## Deploy